cbulzoni/journal/_posts/2022-03-29-three-things-i-learned-from-the-ruby-koans.md

  - The each method can also be called using curly brace blocks.
 Ex: array.each { |item| sum += item }
  - A lot of the operations in the about_iteration koan seemed very useful (collect, select, find, etc.)
  - Two dots (..) create inclusive ranges whereas three dots (...) exclude the high value
+ - Classes can be reopened and new methods can be added while still preserving existing methods
+ - You can define methods on individual objects

 These are some outstanding questions I had based on the Ruby Koans: